 git clone command.
 Otherwise you'll end up with one git repository inside of another.

 If you're working with a pair (and at Epicodus, you usually are), you might get a little jealous with all your co-authored code showing up on your pair's Github account.
 Don't worry, you can add the project to your account by forking the repository.

 When you're done working on a project with your pair and you've made your last push to your pair's account, visit the repository on Github (eg https://github.com/your-pairs-name/hello-world).
 In the upper right corner, click Fork.
-Now you'll have a copy in your account.
+The image below shows what the Fork button should look like.

-If you one of you makes a new commit and pushes it to your account, the change won't be reflected in the other one's account.
+Take note!
+If one of you makes a new commit and pushes it to your account, the change won't be reflected in the other one's account.
 You'll learn later how to keep your forked repositories in sync.